CSCfi/csc-user-guide/docs/cloud/pouta/persistent-volumes.md

 survive turning off the virtual machine.

 Persistent volumes, as the name says, remain even when instances are removed.
-They  an be  attached to  or detached  from virtual machines while they are running.
+They can be attached to or detached from virtual machines while they are running.

 ## Creating and attaching volumes in the Pouta web interface